coleenquadros/configuration/docs/app-sre/continuous-delivery-in-app-interface.md

 ## Developer workflow

+App-interface saas files are pluggable.
+If development teams wish to deploy to their development environment, they can add an additional `target` to an existing saas file.

+For example, by adding a target with `ref: develop` and a namespace in a development environment, developers will get a continuous delivery pipeline from the `develop` branch to their namespace through the App SRE pipelines.

 > Note: The [saasherder developer flow](https://github.com/openshiftio/saasherder/#run) hasn't changed, you can still use saasherder the same way you were using it, and everything will continue to work.

-Want to deploy the same templates as deployed via app-interface?
+Want to manually deploy the same templates as deployed via app-interface?

 To generate a pseudo script to assist in deployment, you can use the [qontract-cli tool](https://github.com/app-sre/qontract-reconcile).